The Nativity Story: Critical response

 The Nativity Story received mixed reviews.
 As of June 2020, the film holds a 37% approval rating on the review aggregator Rotten Tomatoes, based on 131 reviews with an average rating of 5.29/10.
 The site's consensus says, "The Nativity Story is a dull retelling of a well-worn tale with the look and feel of a high-school production."
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 52 based on 28 reviews.

 A. O. Scott of The New York Times gave the film a positive review saying, "At its best, The Nativity Story shares with Hail Mary an interest in finding a kernel of realism in the old story of a pregnant teenager in hard times.
 Buried in the pageantry, in other words, is an interesting movie."
 Ann Hornaday of The Washington Post concluded a positive review of the film stating, "The most intriguing thing about The Nativity Story transpires during the couple's extraordinary personal journey, advancing a radical idea in an otherwise long slog of a cinematic Sunday school lesson: that Jesus became Who He was not only because He was the Son of God, but because He was the son of a good man."

 Conversely, many critics felt that the film did not take the story to new cinematic heights.
 Owen Gleiberman of Entertainment Weekly noted, "The Nativity Story is a film of tame picture-book sincerity, but that's not the same thing as devotion.
 The movie is too tepid to feel, or see, the light."
 Kenneth Turan of the Los Angeles Times said, "This is not a chance to 'experience the most timeless of stories as you've never seen it before' but just the opposite: an opportunity, for those who want it, to encounter this story exactly the way it's almost always been told."

-Incidents

-Keisha Castle-Hughes became pregnant during filming, at the age of 16, and received a lot of media attention.

 Music

 Mychael Danna's score of the film was released as an album on December 5, 2006.
-The album was nominated for a Dove Award for Instrumental Album of the Year at the 39th GMA Dove Awards.

 An album of songs inspired by the film was also released under the title The Nativity Story: Sacred Songs.
 It featured music by artists like Point of Grace, Amy Grant, Jaci Velasquez, and others.